 The key to successfully adopting and using a dedicated IP address for emails is to send a consistent amount of emails and keep an eye on your reputation.
 You should also “break in” the new IP address by sending a smaller amount of emails at first and gradually working up to your full email capacity, otherwise known as “warming up” the dedicated IP address.

-Showing Up on Email Blacklists
+Showing Up on Email Blocklists

+When we say “malicious actors” in this context, we’re mostly talking about hackers.
 In this day and age it seems almost impossible not to get hacked.
 If you’re running your own mail server, it will need constant attention to stay updated and patched against new vulnerabilities.

 The problem is compounded when a web server is also acting as a mail server.
 Neglected content management systems are incredibly easy for a skilled hacker to locate and exploit, at which point it’s possible that they will use the server to send their own mail.
 And they won’t care much about your reputation!